Bill Clinton released from Southern California hospital

 “President Clinton has continued to make excellent progress over the past 24 hours,” Ureña said.

-Hillary Clinton has been with her husband at the hospital.
-She returned with daughter Chelsea around 8 a.m.
-Saturday in an SUV accompanied by secret service agents.
+Hillary Clinton has been with her husband at the hospital and accompanied him as he left Sunday.

 President Joe Biden said Friday night that he had spoken to Bill Clinton, and the former president “sends his best.”